2025 ISAKOS Biennial Congress ePoster

 There were no significant differences in both groups according to age and gender.

-The robotic-assisted group had fewer days of hospitalization than the conventional group (2.61 days average vs 3.68 days), with no statistically significant difference (p=0.1).
+The robotic-assisted group had fewer days of hospitalization than the conventional group (2.61 days average vs 3.68 days), with statistically significant difference (p=0.0001).

-Robotic-assisted unicompartmental knee arthroplasty proved to be superior to the conventional technique, with shorter surgical time, less intraoperative bleeding, shorter time to walk, and a trend towards earlier discharge compared to the conventional technique, improving the cost-effectiveness of this surgery.
+Robotic-assisted unicompartmental knee arthroplasty proved to be superior to the conventional technique, with decreased operative time, less intraoperative bleeding, shorter time to walk, and an earlier discharge compared to the conventional technique, suggesting an improve on the cost-effectiveness of this surgery.